bas-org/bas-org.github.io/_posts/2015-11-12-beginning-with-binoculars.markdown

 #### Keeping them clean
 **DO NOT** breathe on the objectives, or spit on them.
 A small amount of dust on the objectives is OK, and will not hurt.
+Keep human fingers (yours and others') away from glass surfaces. **DO NOT** rub them with your shirt, undervest, or handkerchief.

 If you go birding with your binoculars, and you get pollen or tree-dust on the objectives, blow it away with a small air blower.
 A mechanical foot-pump (of